roldanjr/pomatez-website/contents/features/index.md

     heading: Auto Updates
     description: With the Automatic Updates feature, it keep the app up to date with the latest updates and enhancements.
 User no longer have to search for critical updates; it delivers them directly to the computer.
 ---

+These are the lists of useful features that might absolutely help you with your daily task.